gabriel-klein-rev/2223-Data-Engineering-CIBC/Week 3/Databricks_Notebooks_Activity_1.md

 # Activity: Working with Spark DataFrames using Databricks Notebooks

 ## Objective
-Learn how to read, explore, and manipulate a Spark DataFrame using the `data_price.csv` sample dataset from `/databricks-datasets/population-vs-price/`.
+Learn how to read, explore, and manipulate a Spark DataFrame using the `data_geo.csv` sample dataset from `/databricks-datasets/population-vs-price/`.
 This activity will explore loading data, inspecting schemas, filtering, selecting columns, and writing data back to DBFS.

 ---